1. Original and two photocopies of admission letter from the University, bearing a clear impression of the University’s dry seal

-- Passport pages where applicant’s name, photo, date, and place of birth appear
+5. Passport pages where the applicant’s name, photo, date, and place of birth appear.

-- Applicants check status of their visa application at the Philippine embassy nearest their place of residence one month before the start of the semester they intend to enroll in
+5. Applicants check the status of their visa application at the Philippine embassy nearest to their place of residence one month before the start of the semester they intend to enroll in.

 Foreign students must wait for approval of their student visa applications before coming to the Philippines.
 Having student tourist visas will not serve to qualify them to study in the Philippines.